jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/12_project.rst

         return False

   the terminal shows an :ref:`AssertionError` for the first case
-* and I will make the return value to make it pass
+* and I make the return value to make it pass

   .. code-block:: python